-At December 31, 2014 and 2013, the Group is exposed to changes in market interest rates through its cash and cash equivalents, which are subject to variable interest rates (see Note 5).
+At March 31, 2015 and December 31, 2014, the Group is exposed to changes in market interest rates through its cash and cash equivalents, which are subject to variable interest rates (see Note 5).

-The following illustrates the sensitivity of profit (loss) before tax for the year to a reasonably possible change in interest rates of +/-2.31% in 2014, +/-2.14% in 2013 and +/-1.54% in 2012.
+The following illustrates the sensitivity of profit (loss) before tax for the year to a reasonably possible change in interest rates of +/-2.31% in 2015 and 2014.
 These changes in rates have been determined based on the average market volatility in interest rates, using standard deviation, in the previous 12 months, estimated at 99% level of confidence.
 The sensitivity analysis is based on the Group's financial instruments held at each reporting date, with effect estimated from the beginning of the year.
-All other variables held constant, if the interest rate increased by 2.31%, 2.14% and 1.54%, loss before tax in 2014 would have decreased by P33.4 million and profit before tax in 2013 and 2012 would have increased by P49.8 million and P46.5 million, respectively.
-Conversely, if the interest rate decreased by the same percentages, loss before tax would have been higher and profit before tax in 2013 and 2012 would have been lower by the same amounts.
+All other variables held constant, if the interest rate increased by 2.31% profit before tax in 2015 would have increased by P6.2 million and P23.6 million profits before tax in 2014.
+Conversely, if the interest rate decreased by the same percentages, loss before tax would have lower by the same amounts.